That1DireWolf-4746/Lost-Sanctuary-Modpack/README.md

 - Zombie Awareness
 ### TODO
 - DWPR: Dev weapons (requires CITR/CHIME) - 1/? done
-- Tinker's x PL x IaF compat
+- Tinker's x PL x IaF
-  L> Most assets for IaF still exist just have to map them to datapack
-  L> Dragonsteels have their regular traits and reduced damage/durability L> Dragonbone instead has the Splintering special trait and can be flamed/frosted/shocked with blood for bonus damage against opposing dragon types
   L> Serpent Tooth, Hippogryph Talon, Hydra Fang can be used as Short Blade with relevant traits
 - Hybrid Aquatic: Remove equippable gear because they conflict with accessories for some reason
 - Small Ships: Missing Ships from BetterNether and BetterEnd and Edified (Hexcasting)